 We can say that there is a globalization of food.
 Globalization is changing people’s food habits, the food is discovered by traveling, consuming imported products.
 Cultures mix and include many different foods around the world.

 In China, over 80% of consumers buy imported products: the most consumed products are products of everyday life.

 The consumption of imported products depends primarily on whether the consumer has children or not and also its income.

 Buying foreign food products in China is also an image question.
-It shows to the others that you are open-minded and you have a high purchase power.
-In China, the rank you have regarding to your peers in the society is very important.
+It shows to others that you are open-minded and you have high purchase power.
+In China, the rank you have regarding your peers in society is very important.